-Under the DSU Plan, the "Redemption Date" with respect to DSUs of Eligible Directors who are not U.S. Eligible Directors, shall be a date to be determined by the Committee, in accordance with any valid and timely Redemption Notice submitted by an Eligible Director on or after the Eligible Director's Termination Date and prior to December 15th of the first (1st) calendar year beginning after such Eligible Director's Termination Date, and if no timely Redemption Notice is received by the Company, the Redemption Date will be December 15th of the first (1st) calendar year beginning after such Eligible Director's Termination Date, and if no timely rear beginning after such Eligible Director's Termination Date, and in any event settlement/payment upon redemption of DSUs shall be made no later than December 31 of the first (1st) calendar year commencing immediately after the

-Eligible Director's Termination Date.
+Under the DSU Plan, the "Redemption Date" with respect to DSUs of Eligible Directors who are not U.S. Eligible Directors, shall be a date to be determined by the Committee, in accordance with any valid and timely Redemption Notice submitted by an Eligible Director on or after the Eligible Director's Termination Date and prior to December 15th of the first (1st) calendar year beginning after such Eligible Director's Termination Date, and if no timely Redemption Notice is received by the Company, the Redemption Date will be December 15th of the first (1st) calendar year beginning after such Eligible Director's Termination Date, and in any event settlement/payment upon redemption of DSUs shall be made no later than December 31 of the first (1st) calendar year commencing immediately after the Eligible Director's Termination Date.
 The Redemption Notice submitted by the Eligible Director may include the election by the Eligible Director to have a portion of their DSUs redeemed in the calendar year of the Termination Date and the remaining portion of their DSUs redeemed prior to December 15 in the first (1st) calendar year beginning after such Eligible Director's Termination Date.